Depkstha/quote-generator/README.md

 # Random Quote Generator

-This project allow users to generate radom quote giving different features like fetching new quote, copy to clipboard, share on twitter and export quote card and image in device;
+This project allows users to generate random quotes with various features like fetching new quotes, copying to clipboard, sharing on Twitter, and exporting quote cards as images.

 ## Table of Contents